 *Note: - Most pensioners or persons who pay rent and have dependent children will have their rent assistance paid by Centrelink as part of their Family Tax Benefit.Back to top

-I receive disability pension or permanent impairment payments.
+I receive Disability Compensation Payment or permanent impairment payments.
 Does this affect the amount of rent assistance payable?

 Example of the disability income rent test for a single assessment